-The blog will be updated weekly and make reference to basic assumption behaviour, the role of familiar socio analytic mechanisms of splitting or ‘othering’, denial, disavowal and other dynamics and the exposure of these in the response of Australian and other international communities to the pandemic.
+The blog will be updated regularly and make reference to basic assumption behaviour, the role of familiar socio-analytic mechanisms of splitting or ‘othering’, denial, disavowal and other dynamics and the exposure of these in the response of Australian and other international communities to the pandemic.

 Please see the latest blog entries below.

 Since Australia’s Royal Commission into Aboriginal Deaths in Custody in 1991, 432 Indigenous Australians have died in police custody.
 Our First Australians comprise 3% of our population, yet make up 28% of the population in our prisons.
 Racist policies and practices have led to these and other appalling statistics.
 There are some who would contend that racist policies and prejudices are not the cause, but that reasons of biology are.
 Some of these same people may claim that they are not racist.
 How might one constructively examine this further?